-Whilst it's not necessary for the employee to confirm their agreement to the changes in writing, it would usually be sensible to ask for this.
-The variation letter should confirm that the employee agrees to:
+Whilst it's not necessary for the employee to confirm their agreement writing, it would usually be sensible to ask for this.
+As a minimum, the employee should confirm their agreement in writing to:

-- continue to cease all work in relation to their employment until the extended date (up to no later than 31 October 2020); - if relevant, move from a full-time furlough arrangement to a part-time furlough arrangement; - where the employee is to be part furloughed, to work the number of required hours according to the required working pattern; - any changes in respect of their pay and benefits; - carry out any training required by the employer; and - return to work upon reasonable notice.
+- cease all work in relation to their employment until the extended date (up to no later than 31 March 2021); - if relevant, move from a full-time furlough arrangement to a part-time furlough arrangement; - where the employee is to be part furloughed, to work the number of required hours according to the required working pattern; - any changes in respect of their pay and benefits;

+- carry out any training required by the employer; and - return to work upon reasonable notice.

 Employers are required to keep a record of these communications for 5 years (although other furlough records must be kept for 6 years and, therefore, it would be sensible to retain copies of these communications for the same period).
-Where the employee is part furloughed, the employer must also keep records of how many hours the employee works and how many hours they are on furlough.
+The employer must also keep records of how many hours the employee works (if any) and how many hours they are on furlough.